When to tell people you are pregnant

 Some people find that they don’t have any professional support in early pregnancy.
 It’s possible if you’ve had IVF or any previous pregnancy complications, you might have some doctors and midwives supporting you very early on.
 But if you’re having a normal, healthy pregnancy, you might feel like you don’t know what to do or where to go next.
 So this is just to help you get through those first few weeks of limbo.

+If you’re having difficulty managing those big emotions, it’s a good time to check in with your mental health.
 If your feelings are overwhelming you and you aren’t sure what is normal check in with your mental health here.

 But if it’s just the usual heightened emotions of early pregnancy then here are some other suggestions.